Caltech-OCTO/Subzero.jl/documentation.md

 ```
 The `outputs` field takes in a list of symbols corresponding to floe fields.
 For example, if you want the floe output writer to output the floes centroid and coordinates then `outputs = [:centroid, :coords]`.
 If you want all floe fields then you can simply omit the outputs field all together and all floe fields will be output.
 Note that other than `∆tout`, all values have default values so you only need to pass in arguments that you wish to change from these values.
 Furthermore, all inputs but ∆tout are keyword arguments, so you must use the keyword when passing in new values.

+Note that if you have Periodic calls, and thus ghost floes in your simulation, these will also be saved by the `FloeOutputWriter`.
+If you want to exclude these floes from your analysis or when otherwise using the `FloeOutputWriter` output, you can do so by only including floes with a `ghost_id = 0`.

 #### GridOutputWriter
 The grid output writer allows you to floe values averaged onto a course grid to a NetCDF file.
 This will give you the ability to easily analyze floe characteristics on a grid.
 A `GridOutputWriter` has eight field:
 - `outputs`, which specifies which floe fields should be included